"We built computers, robots... whole unmanned armies, and no one ever asked: What happens when the enemy steals the keys?"

 Fate Worse Than Death: Prior to "Pyrrhic Victory", Woods watched his entire unit get massacred in front of him by Menendez, just before being put into a shipping container filled with their rotting bodies and left for weeks.
 Mason and Hudson finally discover him sitting at the back of the container, near-catatonic and sitting among the corpses of his fellow soldiers.

 Some more in regards to Salazar's future betrayal.
-The statement that he grew up in Nicaragua during Menendez's rise to power, and lines such as "so this is how the 1% live", and "no wonder Menendez rallies so much support", makes it quite obvious.
+The statement that he grew up in Nicaragua during Menendez's rise to power, and lines such as "so this is how the 1% live" and "no wonder Menendez rallies so much support" during the visit to Colossus, makes it quite obvious.

 During the missions taking place in the '80s, if you successfully interrogated Kravchenko in "Old Wounds" and picked up a hidden file in "Time and Fate", you discover that there is a possible mole working for Menendez within the CIA.
-Said mole is Jason Hudson.
-Hudson's overreaction to Kravchenko's accusations is an especially big tip-off.
+It turns out that yes, there is— deep enough that they're able to capture Mason's son and force Hudson to direct Alex and Woods right into Menendez's waiting hands.

 When the ISI Leader and Menendez are talking during Fallen Angel, the former mentions that most drones have a self-destruct mechanism programmed to activate as a failsafe against hacking.
 Menendez disregards the consequences of this because of what he does at the end with the American drones he hacked.